PensionBee Community Involvement Policy

 Corporate citizenship

 PensionBee wants all companies to become better corporate citizens and help build a business ecosystem that values all stakeholders and rewards positive impact to the planet and society.
 In order to do this, we must lead by example.
-As a publicly-listed technology company that seeks to revolutionise the pensions industry for consumers, we have a platform to make meaningful change.
+As a publicly-listed company that seeks to revolutionise the pensions industry for consumers, we have a platform to make meaningful change.
 Not only are we dedicated to being an exemplary corporate citizen but to using our platform to signal to other companies that success means doing business in a fair and sustainable way.

 We believe that transparent and standardised corporate disclosures are fundamental to holding both ourselves and individual firms to account and driving better standards across all industries and geographies.

-As such we publish our own workforce data, such as the gender pay gap, our parental leave policy, and our Diversity, Inclusion, and Equality policy and targets.
-We also disclose through broader campaigns such as the Workforce Disclosure Initiative (WDI), and our Charters.
-We publish our environmental data and targets through the Streamlined Energy and Carbon Reporting initiative, the PAS 2060 carbon neutrality standard and from 2022, through the Task Force on Climate-Related Financial Disclosures (TCFD).
+We also disclose through broader campaigns such as the Workforce Dosclosure Initiative (WDI), as well as the Sustainability Accounting Standards Board (SASB), the Global Reporting Initiative (GRI), Bloomberg Gender Equality Index (GEI) and our Charters.
+We publish our environmental data and targets through the Streamlined Energy and Carbon Reporting initiative (SECR), PAS 2060 carbon neutrality statement and the Task Force on Climate-Related Financial Disclosures (TCFD).

 School partnerships